 General and administrative expenses consist primarily of personnel costs, consisting of salaries, related benefits and stock-based compensation, costs related to our executive, finance, information technology, and costs related to other administrative functions.
-General and administrative expenses also include travel expenses, allocated facility-related costs not otherwise included in research and development expenses, insurance expenses, and professional fees for auditing, tax and legal services, including legal expenses to pursue patent protection of our intellectual property.
-We expect that our general and administrative expenses will increase in the foreseeable future as we hire additional employees to implement and improve our operational, financial and management systems.
-Additionally, as a publicly-traded company, we will continue to incur significant additional legal, accounting and other expenses that we did not incur as a privately-held company.
+General and administrative expenses also include, insurance expenses, and professional fees for auditing, tax, and legal services, including legal expenses to pursue patent protection of our intellectual property.
+We expect that our general and administrative expenses will increase in the foreseeable future as we hire additional employees to implement, improve and scale our operational, financial and management systems.